The Age of Innocence: Plot summary

-The story opens in the 1870s with Newland Archer, gentleman lawyer and heir of one of New York City's most illustrious families, happily anticipating his highly desirable marriage to the sheltered, shallow and beautiful May Welland.
+The story opens in the 1870s with Newland Archer, gentleman lawyer and heir of one of New York City's most illustrious families, happily anticipating his highly desirable marriage to the sheltered, shallow, and beautiful May Welland.
 But he finds reason to doubt his choice of bride after the appearance of Countess Ellen Olenska, May's exotic and fascinating cousin.
 Ellen strikes Archer as the opposite of the innocent and ignorant May.
 She has returned to New York from Europe after scandalously separating herself from a disastrous marriage to a Polish count.
 At first, Ellen's arrival and its potential effect on the reputation of his bride-to-be's family disturbs Newland, but he becomes intrigued by Ellen, who brazenly flouts New York society's fastidious rules.
 As Newland's admiration for her grows, so do his doubts about marrying May, a perfect product of Old New York society; the match no longer seems the ideal fate he had imagined.

 Ellen's decision to divorce Count Olenski causes a social crisis for the other members of her family, who are terrified of scandal and disgrace.
 Living apart can be tolerated, but divorce is unacceptable.
+Count Olenski has also threatened to besmirch Ellen's reputation by insinuating she has had an affair with his secretary if she formally divorces him, which would destroy the family's standing.
 To save the Wellands' reputation, a law partner of Newland asks him to dissuade Ellen from going through with the divorce.
 He succeeds, but in the process comes to care for her.
 Afraid of falling in love with Ellen, Newland begs May to elope and accelerate their wedding date, but she refuses.

 Some weeks later, Newland tells Ellen he loves her; Ellen reciprocates, but is horrified that their love will hurt May, and does not want him to leave May for her.
 Newland receives May's telegram agreeing to wed sooner.

 Newland and May marry.
 He tries to forget Ellen.
 His society marriage is mediocre, and the social life he once found absorbing has become empty and joyless.
 Though Ellen lives in Washington and has remained distant, he is unable to cease loving her.
 Their paths cross while he and May are in Newport, Rhode Island.
 Newland discovers that Count Olenski wishes Ellen to return to him, but she has refused, although her family wants her to reconcile with him and return to Europe.
 Frustrated by her independence, the family has cut off her money, as the count had already done.